 But as a candidate with a resume that attests to your financial literacy not only does that enhance your job suitability but it speaks volumes about the value you are bringing to the firm.
 In nearly all interviews, it results in your getting hired.
 And it’s not that difficult to get a hang of it.

-You don’t need to get an accounting degree or an MBA (but it’s a plus if you can find the time).
-All you need is a slight grasp of financial statements or balance sheet, business jargons and a couple of other tidbit’s you can pick just by reading popular financial blogs like the Wall Street journal, Bloomberg, and Financial Times.
+You don’t need to get an accounting degree or an MBA.
+(But it’s a plus if you can find the time.)
+All you need is a slight grasp of financial statements or balance sheet, business jargons and a couple of other tidbits you can pick up just by reading popular financial blogs like the Wall Street journal, Bloomberg, and Financial Times.
 If you are not financial literate as a law graduate, now is as good a time as any to start becoming one.

 (2) Commercial Literacy

-Just like financial literacy, commercial awareness is another useful business-savvy soft skill lawyers and law graduates inclusive are being goaded to pick up.
-Only this time, you are not being asked to get a grasp of business fundamentals, rather, it comes by your being actively up-to-the-minute with the latest headlines from the business world.
+Just like financial literacy, commercial awareness is another useful business-savvy soft skill lawyers and law graduates are being goaded to pick up.
+Only this time, you are not being asked to get a grasp of business fundamentals, but rather being up-to-the-minute with the latest headlines from the business world.
 It’s that simple really, yet it could be the reason you lose out on a legal job opening.